Botox Jaw Reduction

-The Botox jaw reduction treatment is a non-surgical procedure which is safely performed in the clinic setting.
+The best Botox jaw reduction treatment is safely performed in a sterile clinical setting.
 Mild and temporary swelling, redness and bruising will subside in a matter of days.
 You may notice some weakness of chewing, especially foods of hard consistency, but this is often mild.
 Uncommon side effects that may be encountered include smile asymmetry.
 This usually happens if too much botulinum toxin is injected.
 We advise a gradual approach for individuals new to the procedure.

 - Botulinum toxin for masseter reduction in Asian patients. : Archives of Facial Plastic Surgery.
 6:188–191 2004